LTH14/mar/README.md

 - (Optional) To save GPU memory during training by using gradient checkpointing (thanks to @Jiawei-Yang), add `--grad_checkpointing` to the arguments.
 Note that this may slightly reduce training speed.

-Tested on 8 80G A100 GPUs:

-MAR-L, diffloss_d 8, diffloss_w 1280: from ~62GB to ~32GB, with the training time increasing from 0.78s/iter to 0.94s/iter.
-MAR-H, diffloss_d 12, diffloss_w 1536: from Out of Memory (OOM) to ~44GB, with the training time around 1.56s/iter.
-The global batch size is 8x64=512

 ### Evaluation (ImageNet 256x256)

 Evaluate MAR-B (DiffLoss MLP with 6 blocks and a width of 1024 channels, 800 epochs) with classifier-free guidance: